cogentcore/core/tensor/README.md

 Although powerful, the semantics of all of this is a bit confusing.
 In the `tensor` package, we provide what are hopefully more clear and concrete _view_ types that have well-defined semantics, and cover the relevant functionality, while perhaps being a bit easier to reason with.
 These were described at the start of this README.
 The correspondence to NumPy indexing is as follows:

 * Basic indexing by individual integer index coordinate values is supported by the `Number`, `String`, `Bool` `Values` Tensors.
 For example, `Float(3,1,2)` returns the value at the given coordinates.
 The `Sliced` (and `Rows`) and `Reshaped` views then complete the basic indexing with arbitrary reordering and filtering along entire dimension values, and reshaping dimensions.
+As noted above, `Reslice` supports the full NumPy basic indexing syntax, and `Reshape` implements the NumPy `reshape` function.

 * The `Masked` view corresponds to the NumPy _advanced_ indexing using a same-shape boolean mask, although in the NumPy case it makes a copy (although practically it is widely used for direct assignment as shown above.)
 Critically, you can always extract just the `true` values from a Masked view by using the `AsValues` method on the view, which returns a 1D tensor of those values, similar to what the boolean advanced indexing produces in NumPy.
 In addition, the `SourceIndexes` method returns a 1D list of indexes of the `true` (or `false`) values, which can be used for the `Indexed` view.